GlacioHack/xdem/doc/source/about_xdem.md

 ## Why use xDEM?

-xDEM implements a wide range of high-level operations required for analyzing elevation data in a consistent framework that is extensively tested to ensure the accuracy of these operations, yet still allows for modular user input to facilitate all kinds of analysis.
+xDEM implements a wide range of high-level operations required for analyzing elevation data in a consistent framework tested to ensure the accuracy of these operations.

 It has three main focus points: